 Grand Juries May Continue.
 Grand juries may continue and new grand juries may begin sitting at the discretion of the administrative judge.

-Criminal Jury Trials are Suspended Through the End of the Year.
-Criminal jury trials with trial dates pending November 16 through February 12, 2021, where the jury has not been selected are suspended.
-These trials will be rescheduled as soon as feasible beginning February 16, 2021.
+Criminal Jury Trials are Suspended.
+Criminal jury trials with trial dates pending November 16 through April 23, 2021, where the jury has not been selected were previously suspended.
+These trials will be rescheduled as soon as feasible beginning April 26, 2021.
 This is subject to change depending on the health emergency.
 Criminal jury trials where the jury has been selected may continue.

-Civil Jury Trials are Suspended Through the End of the Year.
-Civil jury trials are suspended from November 16 through February 12, 2021.
-Civil cases where a jury has already been selected, with jury trial dates to begin February 16, 2021, or later, may proceed subject to the need of the court to prioritize criminal or other urgent actions.
+Civil Jury Trials.
+Civil jury trials were previously suspended from November 16 through April 23, 2021.
+Civil cases where a jury has already been selected, with jury trial dates to begin April 26, 2021, or later, may proceed subject to the need of the court to prioritize criminal or other urgent actions.
 This also may change depending on the health emergency.

 Deadline for Offering Jury Trials to Defendants Extended.
-An earlier order stated that deadlines established by Maryland law or court rules regarding when criminal matters must be heard in state court were tolled or suspended effective March 16 by the number of days the courts are closed.
+An earlier order stated that deadlines established by Maryland law or court rules regarding when criminal matters must be heard in state court were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that days that jury trials could not be offered to defendants due to the COVID-19 health emergency do not count against the time remaining for the start of a criminal jury trial.
-This also applies to the period during which jury trials were suspended between November 16 and February 12, 2021.
+This also applies to the period during which jury trials were suspended between November 16, 2020, through April 25, 2021.

-Jury trials that where pending trial on March 12, 2020 or initiated after that date, resumed on October 5, 2020.
-Deadlines in these cases are suspended an additional 30 days from October 5, 2020 to November 4, 2020.
+Jury trials that were pending trial on March 12, 2020, or initiated after that date, resumed on October 5, 2020.
+Deadlines in these cases were suspended an additional 30 days from October 5, 2020 to November 4, 2020.